courts/rem2jorte/README.markdown

 Download:    git clone git@github.com:courts/rem2jorte.git

 A simple script converting the output of 'remind -s' to Jorte's CSV format for easy import.
-Jorte is a replacement for the default Android calendar.
-It reads all its input from STDIN and writes to STDOUT.
+[Jorte](http://www.jorte.net/) is a replacement for the default Android calendar. rem2jorte reads all its input from STDIN and writes to STDOUT.
 For Jorte to recognize the data, it should be saved as 'schedule\_data.csv' or 'schedule\_add\_data.csv', depending on how you want to import (overwriting vs. adding data).

 rem2jorte Command Line Usage